nortxort/tinybot/README.md

 ## Tinybot

-A tinychat room bot using the pinylib module.
+An extension module for the pinylib module.

-Tinybot is an **example** as to how a tinychat bot *could* look like using the [pinylib](https://github.com/nortxort/pinylib) module as a base.
+tinybot is an **example** as to how a tinychat bot *could* look like using the [pinylib](https://github.com/nortxort/pinylib) module as a base.
 It could be used as a template or it could be expanded with more features.
 It's all up to you how you would like to use it.

 ## Setting up

-Examples shown here, assumes you are using windows, know how to run python from a command prompt and know how to install modules using pip.
+Examples shown here, assumes you are using windows.

 tinybot was developed using [python 2.7](https://www.python.org/downloads/windows/ "python for windows") so this is the recomended python interpreter.
 If you do not already have that installed, install if from the link.

 ### Requirements
-tinybot requires pinylib and its [requirements](https://github.com/nortxort/pinylib/wiki/Requirements "pinylib requirements").
+tinybot reqires pinylib and its [requirements](https://github.com/nortxort/pinylib/wiki/Requirements "pinylib requirements").
 Next step is to install a module that is not part of the standard python library, that module being:

 * [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/download/)

-This can be installed from a command prompt with pip.

-`pip install BeautifulSoup4`
+This can be installed using pip `pip install BeautifulSoup4`

-Next download [pinylib](https://github.com/nortxort/pinylib/archive/master.zip "the pinylib module") and [tinybot](https://github.com/nortxort/tinybot/archive/master.zip) and unpack them.
+Next download [pinylib](https://github.com/nortxort/pinylib/archive/master.zip "pinylib module") and [tinybot](https://github.com/nortxort/tinybot/archive/master.zip "pinylib extension module") and unpack them.
 Now copy the **contents of the folders in tinybot to the coresponding folders inside pinylib**.
-Meaning, the content of the folder named *e.g* apis in tinybot should be placed in pinylibs apis folder and so on.
+Meaning, the content of the folder named *e.g* util in tinybot should be placed in pinylibs util folder and so on.
 If a folder inside tinybot does not exist inside pinylib, then the whole folder and it's content is copied in to pinylib.
-Place tinybot.py in the root folder of pinylib.
+Place the files in the root folder of tinybot in to the root folder of pinylib.

 ## Run tinybot

-Run tinybot by typing `python path\to\tinybot.py` in a command prompt.
+Run tinybot by typing `python path\to\bot_client.py` in a command prompt.

 ## Author